EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 If an item from another module is already brought into scope, then there is no need to qualify it in this case.
 You can call `bar()`directly, without the `foo::`.

-This lint is "allow" by default because it is somewhat pedantic, and doesn't indicate an actual problem, but rather a stylistic choice, and can be noisy when refactoring or moving around code.
+This lint is “allow” by default because it is somewhat pedantic, and doesn’t indicate an actual problem, but rather a stylistic choice, and can be noisy when refactoring or moving around code.

 [unused-results](#unused-results)